 Affleck v The World

 Ben Affleck is fabulous as Batman.
 Henry Cavill is wonderful as Superman, but I’ve said that before.
-Gal Gadot is also great as Wonder Woman, and I’m looking forward to seeing a lot more of her in future movies.
+Gal Gadot is also great as Wonder Woman, and she brought some much needed badass-ery to the movie.

 But, the world was holding its collective breath to see if Ben Affleck could acquit himself well as the Caped Crusader.
 Let out that breath, because he’s wonderful.
 He brings the necessary physicality to the role, as well as the brooding quality Batman always has.
 If you doubt his performance, think about his inner life: He has very little actual dialogue, but you can read entire storylines in his features.